Your 5 Point Quarantine Checklist

 Nobody is doing door-to-door checks on this!

 If you still have the stamina to work on personal development, start with this easy guide on how to improve your personal image from home.

 Do these activities ONLY if you want and if you feel like it.
 It’s 100% acceptable not to be productive right now.
 I promise I won’t judge you if personal image and style are not a priority for you right now.

 2. It’s OK To Be Lazy

 Netflix-series and junk food?
 Yes please!
-This is a lock down, not a fat camp.
+This is a lockdown, not a fat camp.
 Your body is still beautiful and you are still amazing, even if you don’t feel like working out right now.

 I admit that being physically active and eating healthy makes me feel better about everything.
 But I am not going to beat myself up for being lazy.

 I am running my online image consulting and personal styling business, blogging, creating content on social media and taking care of my family.
 That’s multiple full-time jobs right there.